ZiweiGu/cs279-todo-app-flutter/README.md

 flutter run
 ```

 When asked which system to run on, choose "Chrome" to run a web app demo in Google Chrome.
+The app supports basic CRUD (Create, Read, Update, Delete) operations.